IvanT7D3/WarMoon-RAT/README.md

 ```bash
 ./Setup.sh install
 ```
-3. If you want to generate a new certificate, use:
+3. (optional) If you want to generate a new certificate, use:
 ```bash
 ./Setup.sh cert
 ```

-4. If you generated a new certificate, you must also modify the Client.c file, to include the new certificate.
-A certificate is already being used.
-This means that you don't necessarily have to create another certificate.
+4. (optional) If you generated a new certificate, you must also modify the Client.c file to include the new public file.
+By default a certificate is already provided.
+This means that you don't necessarily have to generate a new one if you don't want.

 5. To compile, run:
 ```bash